delawaremathguy/ShoppingList/README.md

 Locations have an id (UUID), a name, a visitationOrder (an integer, as in, go to the dairy first, then the deli, then the canned vegetables, etc), and then values red, green, blue, opacity to define a color that is used to color every item listed in the shopping list.

 * A note on color.
-There are some ColorPickers out there that could be used and i have tried one, but i'm hoping this arrives in SwiftUI 2.0.
-Individually adjusting RGB and opacity is not the best UI.
+There are some ColorPickers out there that could be used and i have tried some, but i'm hoping this arrives in SwiftUI 2.0.
+Individually adjusting RGB and Alpha is not the best UI.

 Swiping an item (from trailing to leading) in either the shopping list or the already-purchased list moves it to the other list.
 This exposes an issue in SwiftUI: the swipe UI calls the motion a "Delete," and the view modifier is .onDelete, but nothing is being deleted in this case.  i know about a contextMenu as an option, but i'd rather swipe now and wait for SwiftUI 2.0 to let me do this with a swipe with the right name.
 Tapping on any item in either list lets you edit it for name, quantity, and assign/edit the store location in which it is found.
 Long pressing on an item gives you a contextMenu to let you move items between lists, and also to toggle between the item being available and not available.